Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluating the UAP in the Digital Space

-The results are presented in Figure~\ref{fig:amplitudes}.
+We examine this method by multiplying each $\delta_i$ by different constants to craft UAPs for different amplitudes.
+For instance, we multiply $\delta_{100}$ by $0.7, 1.5, 2, 3,$ and $4$ to create UAPs for amplitudes of $70, 150, 200, 300,$ and $400$ respectively.
+The results are presented in \fig{amplitudes}.
 For each $\lambda$ value, only one UAP was crafted using this amplitude constraint, whereas the others are the result of constant multiplication.
-The results are similar to those presented in Figure~\ref{fig:digital}.
+The results are similar to those presented in \fig{digital}.
 Therefore, since the UAPs maintain their ability to fool the system, we can use one UAP to create perturbations for different amplitudes.

+We assume that our results reinforce the claims that adversarial examples occur in broad sub-spaces and are dependent on the direction of the gradient used to craft the perturbation and the size of the step taken in that direction~\cite{goodfellow2014explaining}.
+By multiplying the UAP by a constant, we increase the size of the step but do not change its direction, thus preserving the perturbation's ability to fool the ASR model.
+A deeper analysis of this phenomenon will be performed in a future study.